jameswachira394-lab/SMC-/readme.md

-hdhehdhdhe dbbdbdhdhd ydhehhehrh rsbhshshdsnsbhshdstarted writing the readme file this gonna take a while bshshsje
+yehehhehe hdhehdhdhe dbbdbdhdhd ydhehhehrh rsbhshshdsnsbhshdstarted writing the readme file this gonna take a while bshshsje